ash2621659/GATERN/README.md

 ## Feature Extraction
 The feature extraction is performed in two different stages:
 ### audio feature extraction:
-can be extracted using teh EDA notebook file for the CREMAD-EDA.ipynb file provided
+can be extracted using teh EDA notebook file named crema-d-emotion-recognition_full_data.ipynb file provided, the metadata file can be generated using the same notebook file.
 ### video feature extraction
 video features are extracted using the VGG-face model provided in UTERN repo, the 4096 dimensional feature vectors obtained are then reduced to a 50 dimensional vector.